HealthBioscienceIDEAS/aic2023-workshop/docs/pet.md

 ### Gaining familiarity with 4D PET data
 1. Prepare working directory
-   1. Open a new terminal window and navigate to the directory with the unprocessed PET NIFTI images and data `/home/as2-streaming-user/data/PET_Imaging`.
+   1. Open a new terminal window and navigate to the directory with the unprocessed PET NIfTI images and data `/home/as2-streaming-user/data/PET_Imaging`.
-   1. Use ls to view the contents of this directory
+   1. Use `ls` to view the contents of this directory
    1. Copy the data in the `UnprocessedData` directory to your local directory using the cp command.
        ```bash
        cp -r UnprocessedData /home/as2-streaming-user/MyFiles/PET_Tutorial/)
        ```
-   1. Use cd to change your working directory to the location you just copied the data.
+   1. Use `cd` to change your working directory to the location you just copied the data.
 2. View PET metadata
    1. View the information in the .json file for MK-6240 and PiB images by opening the .json files for the MK-6240 and PiB images using `gedit` (e.g., use the command `gedit sub001_pib.json` in the terminal).
 Hint: you may want to open multiple terminal windows to view the .json file contents side-by-side.